 - Exhaust emissions

-There is a more extensive list, which can be found here.
-However, this gives you an indication as to what an MOT test will look out for.
+There is a more extensive list of what’s checked with your MOT.
+This gives you an indication as to what an MOT test will look out for.
 If your vehicle fails any one of the minimum requirements for these issues, then you’ll be taking the bus to work until you’ve got them fixed.

 Wear and Tear